Methodology

 What we scan

-Surface scan: five passive categories.
+Surface scan: six passive categories.
 Deep scan: active probing + optional static analysis.

 We do